leipzig/metadata-in-rcr/README.md

 │   ├───lens/                      Search exports for scimetric journal analysis │   └───standards.tsv              Raw standards table ├───src/
-│   ├───secrets/
+│   ├───cwl/tools/                 CWL configuration to produce the timeline plot │   ├───manuscript/                Manuscript revision document │   ├───secrets/
 │   │   └───api.template.py        Replace this with api.py using your NCBI/NCBO keys
-│   ├───ncbo_ontologies.py         Scimetric ontology popularity analysis
-│   ├───scimetric.ipynb            Scimetric journal meta/rcr frequency analysis
+│   ├───ontologies/                Scimetric ontology popularity analysis │   ├───repotutils/                Scripts for automating management of this repository │   ├───scimetric/                 Scimetric journal meta/rcr frequency analysis in a Jupyter Notebook │   ├───timeline/                  R Markdown document to produce the RCR case study timeline in the paper, incl. helper files for execution with CWL (wrapper script, Dockerfile)
-│   ├───timeline.R                 Produces the RCR case study timeline in the paper │   ├───wget2jsonld.py             Helper script to convert wget output to jsonld │   └───wordcloud.R                Produces word cloud from cited abstracts ├───LICENSE                        The LICENSE file ├───README.md                      What you are looking at ├───environment.osx.yaml           OSX pinned Conda depenencies
+│   ├───wget2jsonld.py             Helper script to convert wget output to jsonld │   └───wordcloud/                 R script to produce word cloud from cited abstracts ├───LICENSE                        The LICENSE file ├───README.md                      What you are looking at ├───environment.osx.yaml           OSX pinned Conda depenencies